The Oregon Land Justice Project

 The project is oriented on three phases of programming (so far!):

-Phase 2: Action & Service via the launch of the Council and Indigenous Land Relationship Fund
+Phase 2 (2022-present): Action & Service via the launch of the Council and Indigenous Land Relationship Fund

 Phase 3: Ceding Power via the creation of an Indigenous advisory team (launch TBD)